 Readers love personality

-Authenticity has to be one of the most overused words in marketing for 2019.
+Authenticity has to be one of the most overused words in marketing right now.
 However, the word itself is everywhere because this really is something that people care about.
 These days, interacting with a genuine brand is hugely important.

 If your company claims to be caring (or friendly/ethical/fun/proactive) but this isn’t backed up by a customer’s interaction with you, their “fake-o-meter” starts flashing and bleeping, and you’ve failed a test you didn’t even know you were taking.
 Staff training, décor and visual identity can all contribute to showing your personality, but written communications are also a key component – especially when so much customer interaction now takes place online.
 An experienced copywriter will work with you to ensure that everything you put out there is written in a consistent and (here it comes) authentic tone of voice.